primer/css/docs/content/getting-started/index.md

 ## Using Primer CSS on a static site

 You won't need to install any node modules or Sass compilers for a static site; you can use the built CSS.
-The best thing to do is to [download the built CSS](https://unpkg.com/@primer/css/dist/primer.css) from the [unpkg.com](https://unpkg.com) and host it yourself.
+The best thing to do is to [download the built CSS](https://unpkg.com/@primer/css/dist/primer.css) from [unpkg.com](https://unpkg.com) and host it yourself.
 If that's not an option, you can include a CDN link in your HTML:

 ```html
 <link href="https://unpkg.com/@primer/css@^20.2.4/dist/primer.css" rel="stylesheet" />